Image 1 of 15

 Bring:

-Workshop Fee: $350—includes all materials, dyeing supplies, handouts, and fabric.
+Materials Fee: $50 includes all materials, dyeing supplies, handouts, and fabric.
+Please pay the teacher directly during class.

 Classroom: The classroom space is on the second floor accessible by stairs and outside under a shade tent.
 There is a small refrigerator, coffee/tea area and a place for eating lunch together.

-JAZMIN HICKS-DAHL studied katazome, sukumo, and indigo dyeing with Takayuki Ishii and shibori with Hiroshi Murase and Yoshiko Wada in 2019.
+JAZMIN HICKS-DAHL runs Woodspirit Handcraft and Woodspirit School in Ashland, WI with her woodworker husband.
+She makes indigo dyed and handwoven textiles when she can.
+She has been growing indigo since 2017.
+She studied katazome, sukumo, and indigo dyeing with Takayuki Ishii and shibori with Hiroshi Murase and Yoshiko Wada in 2019.
 She learned about making and maintaining sukumo vats from Kenta Watanabe in 2025.
 Read about it here.
-She makes indigo dyed textiles both stitched and handwoven for Woodspirit Handcraft, a traditional craft business she runs with her woodworker husband.
-She spent 8 yrs teaching children in the SF Bay Area where she grew up before moving to the Northern lands.
 Her background includes art & design, a love of natural materials, folk textiles, and an obsession with indigo since her teens. @loveblueindigo

 Get notified by email when this product is in stock.